 Teaching duties at Queen's University Belfast

-Making Sense of a Complex Word (MBA7172): MBA module in economics and finance.
-This module exposes MBA students to important theories and applications of ideas from the fields of economics and finance.
+The Global Economic Environment (MBA7172) This module exposes MBA students to important theories and applications of ideas from the field of economics.
 Pedagogy is based on the analysis of real-world case studies.
-I teach the microeconomics sequence of this module.
+I teach the microeconomics/managerial economics component of this module.